huang15n/Android-Programming/android_lec3.md

 ```

  that will update itself to show that, it is a bit dumb , another good thing about list is you can interact with it. there is a view called recyclerview that some apps want to use , there is a ton of these in the wild like most apps that shows lists of stuff are using this, this is crappier, come out and look up,  this constantly fools me . you are paying attention you have learned some stuff about android already,

+there are still a ton in the wild

 <h3> list adapter </h3>